icosane/Alyssum/readme.md

 - **Languages**: Support for most Argos Translate packages (new ones need manual adding to the list)
 - **OCR support**: Integrated Google Tesseract engine
-- **Shortcuts**: F1 to translate, F2 to clear windows, F3 to copy translation to the clipboard, F5 to launch OCR. (disabled by default, enable in settings)
+- **Configurable shortcuts**: By default you can use F1 to launch OCR, F2 to translate, F3 to clear windows, F5 to copy translation to the clipboard.
+All of them are remappable in settings.
+(Shortcuts are disabled by default, enable in settings)

 ## Getting Started